-To assist in communications, key personnel will be provided with hand held radios for specific activities.
+To assist in communications, key personnel will be provided with hand held radios for specific activities by their respective department heads.
 Channels will be allocated specifically for Roaster Personnel and Maintenance Personnel.

 The following positions will be provided with hand held radios: